Public Relations Consultants Association of India

 Public Relations Consultants Association of India (PRCAI) is a trade organization that represents India's public relations consultancy sector.
-It is the summit body for official communications and public relations practices in India.
-It was formed in October 2001 to grow, represent, and support India's public relations consultancy sector in international practices.
-It also provides a forum for government, public bodies, industry associations, trade, and others to confer with public relations consultants as a body.
-It is an internationally recognized organization that offers official membership to all PR practitioners who abide by the basic criteria devised by the association.
+It is a professional body for public relations consultancies in India.
+IIt was formed in October 2001 to represent the public relations consultancy sector in India and provide an industry forum for outside organizations.
+It offers membership to public relations practitioners who meet the criteria established by the association.

 Establishment

 PRCAI was established on October 4, 2001.
 On the lines of the Public Relations and Communications Association in the United Kingdom, it was formed and mooted by various public relations firms in India.
 It is affiliated with the International Consultancy Communications Organization (ICCO) which is an international association for all national communication consultancy organizations headquartered in UK.

 Members

 Members include professionals from Avian WE, Edelman, Corporate Voice, Weber Shandwick, Genesis BCW, MSL, Archetype, Good Relations India, Ogilvy PR, Ruder Finn, Value 360 Communications, On Purpose, Public Media Solution and Adfactors PR, among others.